Newly engaged? Congratulations! You must be very excited to plan your wedding.

-Based on what you’ve discussed in the previous step, set a budget range that you’re comfortable spending for your wedding.
+Based on what you’ve discussed in the previous step, set a budget range that you’re comfortable spending on your wedding.

 Create a table that breaks down your estimated costs.
 Better do it on a spreadsheet like Excel or Google Docs, so you can track and adjust your budget as you go along.

-Have several dates as options because the final wedding date may change depending on the availability of your preferred venue and important guests.
+Have several dates as options because the final wedding date may change depending on the availability of your preferred venue and essential guests.

-Your budget also affects your choice of wedding date.
-For example, having it on a weekday instead of a weekend will reduce the number of guests who will attend.
+Your budget also affects the choice of your wedding date.
+For example, having it on a weekday instead of a weekend will reduce the number of guests attending.
 Consider also off-peak wedding months to further cut down costs.

-Search for a church for your ceremony and then look for reception venues near the church.
+Search for a church for your ceremony, then look for reception venues near the church.
 Ideally, the venue for your reception is near the church, so you and your guests won’t have to travel far after the ceremony.

 Before you start finding suppliers, make a reservation with a church first.
 Everything else will follow.

-If you wish to get married in a popular church like the Manila Cathedral, you have to book it at least a year in advance.
+If you wish to marry in a famous church like the Manila Cathedral, you must book it at least a year in advance.

-Once you’ve secured your church, book the hotel or restaurant you’ve chosen for your reception.
+Once you’ve secured your church, book the hotel or restaurant you chose for your reception.